Heuristics Explained Simply

 The Evolutionary Perspective

-From an evolutionary perspective, heuristics evolved as adaptive mental tools, conserving scarce mental energy and protecting the brain from overload.
+From an evolutionary perspective, heuristics evolved as part of the Triune Brain as adaptive mental tools, conserving scarce mental energy and protecting the brain from overload.

 They enabled our forebears to react quickly and effectively in uncertain environments, often trading off accuracy for speed.
 These quick-fire solutions became embedded in our cognitive toolkit, influencing our modern-day decision-making.